MahamudM90/BOIGHAR/README.md

 ## BOI-GHAR

-This is an E-commerce Book Shop is fully fun.
+This is an E-commerce Book Shop is fully functional.

 ![ScreenShot of Form](screenshorts/lol.png)